This post may contain affiliate links which will not change your price but will share some commission. Please read my privacy policy.

 For the pasta

-- While the prosciutto is cooking, bring a large pot of water to a boil and cook the pasta according to instructions.
+• While the prosciutto is cooking, bring a large pot of water to a boil and cook the pasta according to instructions to al dente.
 Two minutes before the pasta is finished, add the peas to the water.
-Drain the pasta and the peas.
+Drain the pasta and the peas, reserving 1/2 cup of pasta water.

-- Add the pasta, peas, and half the prosciutto to a large bowl and toss with pesto until fully coated.
-Tear one burrata ball and mix throughout, top with the second ball of torn burrata, the rest of the prosciutto, and fresh mint leaves.
-Season with pink peppercorns or fresh cracked black pepper.
+Top the pasta with the second ball of torn burrata, the rest of the prosciutto, and fresh mint leaves.
+Season the pasta with pink peppercorns (if using) or fresh cracked black pepper.

 For the Basil Mint Pesto

-- Add the slivered almonds to a food processor and pulse on high until they are finely chopped.
-Then add the bail, mint, garlic, warm water, lemon zest and juice, salt, and pepper.
+• Add the almonds to a food processor and pulse on high until they are finely chopped.
+Then add the bail, mint, garlic, lemon zest and juice, salt, and pepper.
 Then, set the processor on continuous speed, and puree until creamy while streaming the olive oil in.
-If you like a slightly chunky pesto, skip the water and stop the machine before it becomes smooth.
+If you like a slightly chunky pesto, skip the water and stop the machine before it becomes smooth.ย

 Leave a Reply